hung-phan/react.js-browser-editor/README.md

 ## Contribute

-To build and contribute to the project, first make sure your have install all the dependecies for the app
+To build and contribute to the project, first make sure you have installed all the dependecies for the app

 1. [Bower] (http://bower.io/)